nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Editing an order : `editOrder`

-Edits an order under the person whose orders are displayed.
+Edits an order under a selected person from their displayed order list.

 Format: `edit ORDER_INDEX [i/ITEM] [d/DATE] [c/QUANTITY]`

-* A person's order list must be selected using `listOrder` before editing an order from that person.
+* A person's order list must first be displayed before editing an order from that person.
 * Edits the order at the specified `ORDER_INDEX`.
 The order index refers to the index number shown in the displayed order list.
 * The order index and quantity **must be a positive integer** 1, 2, 3, …​
 * Date must follow the following format: `DD-MM-YYYY`